YANG-Deep/VI-Planning/README.md

 - **Infrastructure Deployment:**
   Use the `infrastructure_ws` ROS 2 workspace when deploying VI-Planning modules on infrastructure.

+   **Infrastructure Deployment Workflow:**
+  1. **Prepare Lidar Raw Data**
+      - Provide Lidar point cloud data as raw data, either generated directly by a Lidar driver or from collected point cloud data packets.
+      - Ensure the frequency of the raw data is controlled at **10Hz**.
+  2. **Publish Raw Data**
+      - Publish the raw data as a ROS2 topic with:
+        - Topic name: `/sensing/lidar/pointcloud`
+        - `frame_id`: `base_link`
+  3. **Set Map-Infrastructure Transformation**
+      - Determine the relative positional relationship (translation and rotation) between your infrastructure and the map origin.
+      - Modify the corresponding parameters in `src/map/map_tf_generator/src/vector_map_tf_generator_node.cpp`.
+  4. **Install Dependencies and Compile Source Code**
+      - Install the relevant dependencies as described in the Artifact Appendix of the paper.
+      - Use `colcon build` to compile the source code.
+  5. **Start the System**
+      - Run `start.sh` in the `bash` folder to launch the system.
+      - The system will:
+        - Take raw data as input
+        - Generate detection, tracking, and prediction results
+        - Generate occupancy maps (viewable in `rviz2`)
+        - Encode occupancy maps and generate occupancy data for the vehicle
+  6. **Transmit Occupancy Data**
+      - Due to differences in RSU devices, only the transmission code for the RSU device used in our experiment is provided.
+      - If you need to send occupancy data to the vehicle, develop your own program to subscribe to the occupancy data generated in the previous step and send it.
+      - The encoded occupancy data format is a binary string.

 - **Vehicle Deployment:**
   Use the `vehicle_ws` ROS 2 workspace for deployment on vehicles.